witekrob/OrderingSystem/README.md

 # orderingSystem

-java program in a console view , to help with restaurant management
+Simple java program in a console view , to help with restaurant management.
+Technology used - Java 10, Maven , JUnit 4.